 College-specific seminars are offered by the College of Science and Technology, the School of Communications and Theater, and the Fox School of Business and Management.

 Learning Communities, an academic program designed to ease the transition from high school to college, provides an opportunity for students to form connections for academic and social support.
 By participating in paired or clustered courses students experience a more enriched teaching and learning environment, where courses are organized around a theme.
 In a learning community, students get to know each other and their professors, making it easier to work collaboratively in class and to form study groups outside of class.

 Each community consists of two or three courses, scheduled in a block, which students take together as a group.
-Many learning communities include a section of the freshman seminar Learning for the New Century.
+Many learning communities include a section of the first-year student seminar Learning for the New Century.
 Most courses in Learning Communities fulfill Core, college, or major requirements.
 Enrolling in a learning community is an excellent way to satisfy requirements while building valuable academic and social connections.
-Each fall, Temple University offers over 30 communities, including pairings such as College Composition and College Math, General Chemistry and Precalculus, Introduction to Mass Media Arts and College Composition, or American Women's Lives and College Composition.
+Each fall, Temple University offers over 30 communities, including pairings such as College Composition and College Math, General Chemistry and Calculus, Introduction to Media Arts and College Composition, or Criminal Justice and College Composition.